someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 Whisper Radio is a (hopefully) 24/7 Internet radio station "hosted by a bot."

-Text-To-Speech (TTS, both AI and older-school) is leveraged to dynamically read news, texts, trends, announce the next song, report the weather, and maybe more!
+Text-To-Speech (TTS, both AI and older-school) is leveraged to dynamically read news, texts, trends, announce the next song, report the weather, the freshest thread post from my forum, and maybe more!
 Configurable!

 Maybe the coolest feature is the interactive feature where the "host" replies to posts on [Fosstodon](https://fosstodon.org), [under a specific hashtag](https://fosstodon.org/tags/whisperradio).